» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Mechanical disturbances

-• Circling, head tilt, seizures, hydrocephalus and sudden death.
+• Circling, head tilt, seizures, hydrocephalus.

 • Head pressing/Head bumping.
 This sign may be present when there is increased intracranial pressure (rat may bump head up when petted, or extend head pressing against a fixed surface).